Q star

-A Q-star, also known as a grey hole, is a hypothetical type of a compact, heavy neutron star with an exotic state of matter.
-Such a star can be smaller than the progenitor star's Schwarzschild radius and have a gravitational pull so strong that some light, but not all light, cannot escape.
+A Q-star, also known as a grey hole, is a hypothetical type of compact, heavy neutron star with an exotic state of matter.
+Such a star can be smaller than the progenitor star's Schwarzschild radius and have a gravitational pull so strong that some light, but not all light, can escape.
+Light going in the opposite direction of the star’s center would be the most likely to escape from it, while light going in a direction almost parallel to its surface is the most likely not to escape.
+Light that does escape from this object will likely be gravitationally redshifted.
 The Q stands for a conserved particle number.
-A Q-Star may be mistaken for a stellar black hole.
+A Q-star may be mistaken for a stellar black hole.
+Some stellar black holes might be grey holes, two of which are V404 Cygni and Cygnus X-1.